Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Introduction

 Specifically, we will illustrate how our uncertainty inequalities lead to

 (1) A universal {\it limit on particle speeds} in non-relativistic thermal systems (Section \ref{v-bounds}).
-Unlike the Lieb-Robinson bounds \cite{Lieb_Robinson,Bruno,Sergey,alioscia,kaden}, the bound that we find {\it does not require locality} of the interactions, finite Hilbert spaces, or other similar restrictions.
-This derived bound fortifies and extends a previous inequality on speed limits \cite{bound} and a proposal of a ``melting-speed'' in solids \cite{melting-speed} and its empirical data analysis test.
+Unlike the Lieb-Robinson bounds \cite{Lieb_Robinson,Bruno,Sergey,alioscia,kaden,Else20}, this bound {\it does not require locality (nor sufficiently rapid decay \cite{Else20})} of the interactions, finite Hilbert spaces, or other similar restrictions.

 (2) Upper bounds on the {\it acceleration} (Section \ref{a-bounds}) and on the temporal rate of change of the acceleration or, equivalently, that of the forces or stresses (Section \ref{sec:stress}) and their implications for a lower bound for the diffusion constant and an upper bound on the shear viscosity when the Stokes-Einstein relation holds.